 The University of Edinburgh's main indoor sports centre and gym facilities are located on the Pleasance in the centre of Edinburgh.

 The facilities are open to everybody and offer over 20 gym and sport spaces.
-These include a 102-station cardiovascular gym, indoor cycling, rowing and class studios, extensive free and fixed weights areas, sports halls and dedicated spaces for squash, dance, boxing, grappling, archery and shooting, as well as indoor climbing and bouldering.
+These include a newly refurbished cardio and functional fitness gyms, indoor cycling, rowing and class studios, extensive free and fixed weights areas, sports halls and dedicated spaces for squash, dance, boxing, grappling, archery and shooting, as well as indoor climbing and bouldering.

 The Pleasance also provides facilities for a variety of team and individual sports as well as an extensive programme of exercise classes and workshops.

 The Easter Bush Gym

 Serving the students and staff of the Easter Bush Campus and Roslin Innovation Centre Tenants the Easter Bush Gym is a 42 station facility with a welcoming, fun and friendly environment.